To Parents and Students:

 noted in Burning Glass Technologies “Job Market Intelligence: Cybersecurity

 Jobs, 2015” report.
-You might also be interested in reading the Global Knowledge Special Report 2016 on the 15 Top-Paying Certifications for 2016 of which six are in security.
+You might also be interested in reading the Global Knowledge Special Report 2016 on the 15 Top-Paying Certifications for 2016 of which six are in security and finally, Ten Reasons You Should Consider a Career in Cybersecurity.
 This shortage has resulted in increased emphasis

 and efforts to stimulate interest at middle and high school